Cosmic Radio sculptures - 2017

 Antenna, waves, space.

 Axis Mvndi is a device that sends radio waves in space in order to draw shapes at a cosmic scale.
-By playing on the position of the antennas and emission times, ancient cosmological model are materialized into space and become autonomous forms in infinite movement.
-Axis Mvndi proposes a theoretical and artistic shift on the use of electromagnetic waves through the broadcasting of waves that will never be received.
+By playing on the movement of a dish antenna, ancient cosmological models are materialized into space and become autonomous shapes in infinite movement.
+Axis Mvndi proposes a theoretical and artistic shift on the use of the electromagnetic spectrum through the broadcasting of waves that will never be received.
 They are used for their greater specificity: their traveling at the speed of light.

-The shapes drawn by Axis Mvndi correspond to representations of the universe imagined between antiquity and the Middle Ages: Babylonian constellations, seas of the Hindu cosmic egg, Greek crystal spheres or polyhedrons of Kepler.
+The shapes drawn by Axis Mvndi correspond to representations of the universe imagined during antiquity: Babylonian constellations, seas of the Hindu cosmic egg, Greek burning wheels or Norse Yggdrasil.
 Using modern techniques to project these figures in space, Axis Mvndi is positioned as a poetic realization of these ancient representations.

 The installation is centered around a motorized 2m parabolic dish antenna.
 This antenna is rotating continuously, broadcasting waves in the desired direction to achieve the drawing of a cosmological form.
-On a wall, a video projection follows in real time the course of waves accompanied by technical information.
+On a wall, a video projection follows in real time the course of waves.
 Anthropological and scientific documentation on cosmological representations is displayed on another wall.

 The shape of an antenna characterizes the waves it can emit.
 Here, only one frequency is sent in a very precise direction, which determines the material, the dimensions and the structure of the antenna.
 The model chosen is a satellite dish, sculptural element of the emission device visible in the exhibition space.
-The entire control equipment is arranged in a rack at the edge of the grating.
-It also contains a sound system that plays a generative soundtrack built from a sound of the rotation motor of the antenna.
+The entire control equipment is arranged in a rack at the edge of the antenna.

 A video projection displays and explains the current process.
-This projection makes it possible to visualize the model that Axis Mvndi is reproducing and the path of the waves already emitted to realize it.
-On the side, a series of technical information makes it possible to contextualize the emission: estimated duration of the realization, pointing of the antenna, position of the Earth ...
+It allows to visualize the model that Axis Mvndi is reproducing and the path of the waves already emitted to realize it.
+On the rack, a series of technical information allows to contextualize the emission: estimated duration of the realization, pointing of the antenna, position of the Earth...

-Nearby a wall documents the context of emergence and traces the history of the cosmological models executed by Axis Mvndi: frames gathering texts, diagrams and sketches made by the artist accoridng to the anthropological researches carried out.
+Nearby a wall documents the context of emergence and retraces the history of the cosmological models executed by Axis Mvndi: tables containing texts, diagrams and sketches are produced by the artist following the anthropological research carried out.